preethiv3/appbanners/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Ability to promote iOS and Android Applications with an App Banner similar to iOS6 App Banner.
-Utilizes jQuery Smart Banner by <arnold@jasny.net>

 == Description ==